Is social media management taking up too much of your time? You’re not alone.

 Eclincher is very clunky.
 It takes a long time to load, it has certain strange rules regarding linked Instagram and Facebook accounts.
 Multiple times it has notified me that something I scheduled has been posted when it has not.

-Sprinklr is one of the Loomly alternatives that makes branding a breeze.
+Sprinklr is one of the Loomly competitors that makes branding a breeze.
 It is not just a scheduling tool but a complete customer experience management system.
 Hence, it deals with the nitpicks of social media and beyond.